-- 50% of the annual basic salary if staying in a metro city or 40% of the annual basic salary if staying in a non-metro city.- Those who stay in their own house and do not pay rent, cannot claim HRA.
-Landlord’s PAN is mandatory for HRA exemption if the total rent paid is over Rs 1 lakh per year.
+- 50% of the annual basic salary if staying in a metro city or 40% of the annual basic salary if staying in a non-metro city.

-According to Arun Jaitley’s Budget 2018 announcement, Tax Slab for individuals for the FY 2018-2019 are as follows for a male or female Indian Resident Individuals below 60 years of age:
+According to Arun Jaitley’s Budget 2018 announcement, Tax Slab for individuals for the FY 2018-2019 for male and female Indian Resident Individuals below 60 years of age is as follows:

 |Net Income||Income Tax||Health and Education Cess|